OzzyHelix/Valve-Index-Mic-Fixes/README.md

 >Warning: Use at your own risk.
 This software is **EXPERIMENTAL** and is not advised for use in production systems.
 Backing up your data before use is strongly recommended.

->I don't think is this the best way it could have been handled but I am just kind of in amazement that this worked to fix my audio on the index.
-I use separate headphones from the built in ones and the mic won't work if anything but the hdmi speakers on the headset were set to default audio output
+>I don't think is this the best way it could have been handled.
+I would happily accept if someone did this better and made it public

 # Valve Index Microphone Fix for Linux (PipeWire)